 Yogic meditation and inflammation

 The effects of yogic meditation on inflammatory processes have also been explored in a variety of populations.
-One study4 looked particularly at an interesting pool of participants: 39 dementia caregivers, a subset of the population that have previously shown to possess heightened levels of inflammatory biomarkers.
-Participants were randomized to either a program of Kirtan Kriya Meditation (KKM), a 12-minute yogic meditation chanting practise that is undertaken at the same time daily, established by the Kundalini yoga teacher Yogi Bhajan, or Relaxing Music (RM) for 12 minutes per day, for a total of 8 weeks.
+One study looked particularly at an interesting pool of participants: 39 dementia caregivers, a subset of the population that have previously shown to possess heightened levels of inflammatory biomarkers.4 Participants were randomized to either a program of Kirtan Kriya Meditation (KKM), a 12-minute yogic meditation chanting practise that is undertaken at the same time daily, established by the Kundalini yoga teacher Yogi Bhajan, or Relaxing Music (RM) for 12 minutes per day, for a total of 8 weeks.
 Genome-wide transcriptional profiles were obtained from a blood serum sample that was analyzed at baseline and at 8-weeks post follow up.

 Results illustrated decreased NF-KB expression after 8-weeks of yogic meditation, and an increase in antiviral gene expression.
 Whilst the authors recognize the parallels between these findings and those of previous randomized controlled experiments, they too acknowledge limitations that may impact the credibility of the data.
 The sample size was small; hence a relatively low number of up-regulated and down-regulated genes were found to be statistically significant.

 A comprehensive review published in Frontiers in Immunology by Burić and colleagues discusses eighteen studies that investigate gene expression changes induced by meditation and related practises.5 It becomes apparent, when focusing specifically on yoga research, that a major limitation in the field is the use of solely “clinical” samples diagnosed with a medical condition.
 Of course, this is not representative of the general population that practise yoga globally.